 Crimping is one of the most important stages in cable assembly manufacturing.
-A good crimp creates a strong electrical and mechanical connection between the cable and its terminal, helping to ensure reliable performance throughout the life of the product.
+A good crimp creates a strong electrical and mechanical connection between the cable and its terminal, helping ensure reliable performance throughout the product’s life.

-There are two main methods used to achieve this: automated crimping and hand crimping.
-Both have their place, but the right choice depends on the application, production volume, and level of precision required.
+There are two main methods for achieving this: automated crimping and hand crimping.
+Both have their place, but the right choice depends on the application, production volume, and required level of precision.
+It is one of many decisions that feed into our cable assembly capabilities.

 What Is Hand Crimping?